AnatoliiStepaniuk/kaggle-us-college-scorecard/README.md

 ### Tuning Classificator

+During feature selection, I've plotted ROC curves for several classification algorithms:
+1. **Naive Bayes**
+2. **Linear Discriminant Analysis**
+3. **Logistic Regression**
+4. **Decision Trees**
+5. **Random Forest**

+Although most of them produced quite similar ROC curves, Random Forest substantially outperformed others in terms of partial AUC for low FPR.
+Due to this I've focused my tuning efforts on increasing Random Forest performance.

+In addition to the mentioned algorithms I've also tried to apply anomaly detection framework (from `kmodR` package) in order to predict non-operating schools.
+However, error rate was unexceptable in comparison with Random Forest.

-Because the data set appeared to have imbalanced data I was concerned about classificator having access to sufficient number of non-operating schools during training process.
-In order to achieve this I've provided balanced data (operating/non-operating) for training while testing classificator's performance on natural, imbalanced data.
+Because the data set appeared to have somewhat imbalanced data I was concerned about classificator having access to sufficient number of non-operating schools during training process.
+In order to achieve this I've provided balanced data (operating/non-operating) for training, while testing classificator's performance on natural, imbalanced data.
 However after experimenting with different balancing ratios it turned out that Random Forest algorithm was perfoming better on the data as is, without additional balancing.

+Tuning random forest parameters, showed that defaults (`nodesize=1`, `ntree=500`) give the best partial auc.

+### Hunting more data